alexertech/app5_linkagregator/README.md

 # Next Steps

-* Setup the users sessions (with the authenticate at the model)
+* Better navigation menu for public / registered / admin users

-* Finish the registration form, if there is an user logged in, depending on the type (admin/others) the create controller should return to the user listing or to the root_path.
+* Comment the code of the whole auth system

-* Close the Users interface for the admin type, and allow to a normal user only access the edit option (profile?)
+* Allow to a normal user only access the edit option (profile?)